actions/importer-labs/bitbucket/1-configure.md

    - Select the following scope: `workflow`.
    - Click `Generate token`.
    - Copy the generated PAT and save in a safe location.
 2. Follow Bitbucket's [documentation](https://support.atlassian.com/bitbucket-cloud/docs/create-a-workspace-access-token/) to generate a workspace access token with read scopes for pipeline, project, and repository, and ensure that you store the token securely.
+This step is optional since we are using source files in this lab.

 3. Run the `configure` CLI command:
    - Select the `TERMINAL` tab from within the codespace terminal window.